Skip to content

 Overview

 The Excalibur Tunnel Client creates an encrypted link between your local network and the Excalibur Cloud, giving you secure access to on-premises PAM resources.
+We support client for Linux (Debian/Ubuntu/Red Hat/CentOS) and Windows.
 To set it up:

 • Install the Excalibur Tunnel Client on a machine inside your local network.